Chart Color Schemes

 Health performance in Dubbo Surrounds is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Dubbo Surrounds faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-Approximately 50% (~3,141 people) of the total population have private health cover, compared to the national average of 55.3%.
+The rate of private health cover is relatively low at approximately 50% of the total population (~3141 people), compared to the national average of 55.3%.

-The most common medical conditions are arthritis (9.1%) and asthma (9.0%).
-Sixty-six point seven percent declared themselves completely clear of medical ailments, compared to 64.1% across Rest of NSW.
-Nineteen point six percent of residents are aged 65 and over (1,234 people).
+The most common medical conditions in the area are arthritis and asthma, impacting 9.1 and 9.0% of residents respectively.
+Sixty-six point seven percent of residents declared themselves completely clear of medical ailments, compared to 64.1% across the Rest of NSW.
+Nineteen point six percent of residents are aged 65 and over (1234 people).
 Health outcomes among seniors in Dubbo Surrounds are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health